electionscience/approval.vote-legacy/3-compare.md

 [Instant Runoff Voting on Wikpedia](https://en.wikipedia.org/wiki/Instant-runoff_voting)

 In Instant Runoff Voting, voters rank as many candidates as they want in order of choice.
 It is a form of "Ranked Choice Voting", though there are other ways to tally ranked ballots.
-Its major proponent in the US is [fairvote.org](https://fairvote.org) and is used in some cities across the US for mayoral elections.
-It's better than the widespread "Choose-One Plurality Voting" method but it has both practical and systemic issues.
+Its major proponent in the US is [FairVote.org](https://fairvote.org), and it's used in some cities across the US for mayoral elections.
+It's better than the widespread "Choose-One Plurality Voting" method, but it has both practical and systemic issues.

 ## IRV still has a spoiler effect

 <p>There's a belief that IRV eliminates the concern that third party candidates act as spoilers.
-It doesn't.  <a href="http://rangevoting.org/TarrIrvSumm.html" rel="nofollow noreferrer"> Instant Runoff Voting has lead to two-party domination in every country it's been adopted in</a>. </p>
+It doesn't.  <a href="http://rangevoting.org/TarrIrvSumm.html" rel="nofollow noreferrer"> Instant Runoff Voting has led to two-party domination in every country it's been adopted in</a>. </p>

 <p>It's true that voting honestly for a
-  <em>fringe</em> candidate (Yellow) is safe since they'll be eliminated immediately and your second choice will go to a mainstream candidate (Green).
+  <em>fringe</em> candidate (Yellow) is safe, since they'll be eliminated immediately and your second choice will go to a mainstream candidate (Green).
 So IRV is better than plurality in this case (where Red would win even though a majority opposes Red):</p>

 <p>
   <a href="https://i.stack.imgur.com/3cp8G.png" rel="nofollow noreferrer">